pelincetin/Blocked-Floyd-Warshall/README.md

 ### Parallel Implementation

 In order to make my program work in parallel, I called the partially dependent and inner independent phases with differing values of the for loop.
-I achieved this by calling spawnP on these functions and rewriting the phase functions so that they would not be recursive themselves.
+I achieved this by first creating a list with the possible i values of the for loop.
+I then mapped different elements of this list as an argument to the phase functions and called  spawnP on them.
+For example, if i starts from 0 and partially_dependent phase function takes i as an argument, I map 0 as an argument to the function and call it with spawnP.
+I also had to tweak the phase functions so that they would not be recursive themselves.
 Additionally, spawnP requires a pure expression.
 The partially_dependent and inner_independent phase functions return a list of Weights.
 Therefore, in order for my program to compile, I had to tweak the data constructor Weight to derive normal-form data as well.
 In order for Weight to work both as a normal-form data and not, I also had to derive Generics, a GHC function that essentially allows the developer to use the same code with differing data types.

 ## Reference